andreeamnl/BloomMare/README.md

 - Adding 3D figures to each AR cube scene for an immersive learning experience.
 - Finalizing the steps to export the project as an Android application for wider accessibility.
+- Upgrading app button images to high-quality versions for a better user interface.